 Page

 Prospectus Summary 1

-Risk Factors 11
+Risk Factors 12

-Special Note Regarding Forward-Looking Statements 35
+Special Note Regarding Forward-Looking Statements 36

 Use of Proceeds 37

 Price Range of Common Stock 38

 Dividend Policy 39

 Capitalization 40

 Dilution 42

 Presentation of Comprehensive Loss 44

 Business 45

 Principal Stockholders 72

 Description of Capital Stock 74

 Certain Relationships and Related Party Transactions 78

 Material U.S. Federal Income and Estate Tax Consequences to Non-U.S. Holders 82

 Underwriting 85

 Notice to Investors 89

 Legal Matters 92

 Experts 92

 Where You Can Find Additional Information 92

 Incorporation of Certain Information by Reference 93

 We have not, and the underwriters have not, authorized anyone to provide you with information different than that contained or incorporated by reference in this prospectus and any free writing prospectus that we have authorized for use in connection with this offering.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 We are not, and the underwriters are not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus, the documents incorporated by reference in this prospectus, and in any free writing prospectus that we have authorized for use in connection with this offering, is accurate only as of the date of those respective documents.
 Our business, financial condition, results of operations and prospects may have changed since those dates.
-You should read this prospectus, the documents incorporated by reference in this prospectus, and any free writing prospectus that we have authorized for use in connection with this offering, is accurate only as of the date of those respective documents.
-Our business, financial condition, results of operations and prospects may have changed since those dates.
 You should read this prospectus, the documents incorporated by reference in this prospectus, and any free writing prospectus that we have authorized for use in connection with this offering, in their entirety before making an investment decision.
 You should also read and consider the information in the documents to which we have referred you in the sections of this prospectus entitled "Where You Can Find Additional Information" and "Incorporation of Certain Information by Reference."

-Unless the context indicates otherwise, the terms "AceIRx," "AceIRx Pharmaceuticals," "we," "us" and "our" refer to AceIRx Pharmaceuticals, Inc.
+Unless the context indicates otherwise, the terms "AcelRx," "AcelRx Pharmaceuticals," "we," "us" and "our" refer to AcelRx Pharmaceuticals, Inc.